 STATEMENT OF FAITH

 The statement of faith does not exhaust the extent of our faith.
 The Bible itself is the sole and final source of all that we believe.
 We do believe, however, that the statement of faith accurately represents the teachings of the Bible and, therefore, is binding upon all members, staff, and volunteers.
 All literature, whether print or electronic, used in the church shall be in complete agreement with the statement of faith.
 All activities permitted or performed in any facilities owned, rented, or leased by this church, or engaged in by any member of the church staff (volunteer or paid), and all decisions of the administration of this church shall not conflict with the statement of faith.
-In all conflicts regarding interpretation of the statement of faith, the pastor and church council, on behalf of the church, have the final authority.
+In all conflicts regarding interpretation of the statement of faith, the pastor and churchGoverning Board, on behalf of the church, have the final authority.

 Statement of Faith